ostrost/ostent/README.md

 ---------

 HTML templates in this repository are actually **generated** outside.
-I'm OK with publishing all the source templates, but the generation depends on [amber](https://github.com/eknkc/amber), [react-tools](https://www.npmjs.org/package/react-tools) with Node.js and another set of scons rules.
+I'm OK with publishing the source templates, but the generation depends on [amber](https://github.com/eknkc/amber), [react-tools](https://www.npmjs.org/package/react-tools) with Node.js and another set of scons rules.